khulnasoft-lab/design.khulnasoft.com/contents/components/modal.md

 - When a complex workflow needs to be broken down into simpler steps.
 - Serve as a single purpose dedicated to completing the user's task.
-- Revealing critical information without losing context.
+- Reveal critical information without losing context.
-- When the system requires a user response.
+- Require a user response from the system.
-- A non-revertible destructive action is about to take place and needs confirmation
+- Confirm a non-revertible destructive action.

 ### When not to use

 - When content can be displayed inline.
 Utilize elements such as [popovers](/components/popover), [accordions](/components/accordion), or [drawers](/components/drawer) to present additional information while allowing the user to maintain focus on the page.
-- When displaying a simple message, present your message within a [toast](/components/toast); a brief, auto-expiring element for the user to consume while staying focused on their task.
+- If you need to deliver a brief, auto-expiring element for a user to consume while staying focused on their task, use a [toast](/components/toast) instead.
 - For a significant amount of content, take the user to a different page to utilize space a modal can‘t provide.
 - Consider alternative patterns such as non-modal dialogs or undo patterns to continue the system-user conversation while keeping the user focused on their task.
-- For simple edits, users can [edit their content inline](#inline-alternative) to avoid showing a modal or bringing user’s to a new page.

 #### Inline alternative

+- For simple edits, consider inline editing:
 ![Content before edit mode](/img/modal/inline-editing-1.svg)

-When clicking the "edit" button, users will be put in an "edit mode" for this row, which will make text fields editable through a form input:
+Clicking the "edit" button places a user in an "edit mode" for this row, which utilizes form inputs to edit text fields:

 ![Inline content in edit mode](/img/modal/inline-editing-2.svg)

-### Variants
+### Sizes

 - **Small**: Small modals are used for simple tasks with little content.
 - **Default**: Default modals are used in most use cases.